odoo/documentation/content/applications/websites/website/reporting/analytics.rst

 ============

 Odoo hosts its own Plausible.io server and provides a free and ready-to-work Plausible.io solution for **Odoo Online** databases.
-Go to :menuselection:`Website --> Configuration --> Settings`, and enable the feature in the :guilabel:`SEO` section.
 Odoo automatically creates and sets up your account.
 You can start using it by going to :menuselection:`Website --> Reporting --> Analytics`.

 .. note::
    **If you already have a Plausible.io account** and you want to connect it to your Odoo Online